 Fortunately, most cases of Erb’s palsy can be fully treated within a year.
 However, this usually only occurs with an extensive, consistent schedule of treatment and care, potentially including:

 Although it is possible to recover completely from Erb’s palsy, it requires a road to recovery that is long, stressful, and taxing – both physically and financially.

 Most cases of Erb’s palsy could have been entirely prevented by precautionary actions by the doctors and other medical professionals.
 These experienced medical experts have learned how to properly handle and deliver a baby with minimal injury – by committing crucial errors that led to Erb’s palsy, they may have been negligent in their actions.

 Even in situations where complications in delivery have led to Erb’s palsy, it may be argued that the doctors on hand share accountability in the end result.
 After all, doctors are well-trained in how the positioning and size of a baby can affect its health through delivery.
 By not properly evaluating the size, position, and health of the baby pre-labor, a doctor may be held accountable for negligence in recommending a traditional birth in lieu of less risky births, such as C-section.
 Birth injuries caused by negligence, including Erb’s palsy, could be grounds for a lawsuit.
-Speak with an experienced personal injury lawyer today to learn about your options.
+Speak with an experienced Grand Rapids personal injury lawyer today to learn about your options.

 If you believe Erb’s palsy in your child was caused by the negligence of a doctor or medical professional, please contact us today.
 We can help you determine who is liable for your child’s injuries and support you through this stressful time.
-Our dedicated team of certified medical professionals and medical malpractice lawyers can help you and your family receive the help you deserve.
+Our dedicated team of certified medical professionals and Michigan medical malpractice lawyers can help you and your family receive the help you deserve.